happykhan/alleleatlas/README.md

 - Distance matrix computed once
 - Reused for clustering evaluation and visualization
 - Eliminates redundant distance calculations
+- Pre-computed matrices can be loaded via `--distance-matrix` option

 ### Caching & Incremental Computation
 - All outputs are cached by default
 - Skip recomputation of cached steps
 - Use `--force` flag to recompute specific outputs

 ---